durgaprsd04/MPy3GUI/README.md

 * ffmpeg
 * VLC or mplayer according to the users choice.
 Mostly this will be dropped and any suitable video player might be added.
-* As of 22/1/2015 mplayer is a a must.
-It is the one which generates thumbnails and ImageMagick is the one which scales them.
+* As of 12/5/2015 mplayer is not a  must.
+User have option to choose players
-* mencoder is used along with mplayer for thumbnail generation.
+* Thumbnailer is done using ffmpegthumbnailer, standard application for this.
-* Thumbnailer heavily depends on os utilities, need to be redone for any system other than linux based.

 ## User guide
-The basic functionalities of the program include, reading a Video file, extracting audio layer from it.
-Finding the positions of the audio cuts and generating a configuration file that contains the exact details and timings of different sound classes.
-The program up on request splits these into five classes and shows a grid view of these.
-Users can save the file according to need.
+The basic functionalities of the program include, reading a Video file, extracting audio layer from it saving it under Workspace/audio.mp3 .
+Finding the positions of the audio cuts and generating a cut list is done by matlab executable(not available here)  that contains the exact details and timings of different sound classes, which program splits and puts in a folder named in accordance to sound class it belongs to and shows a grid view of these.
 ### Things to do to get started
-* Users should create a Workspace Directory.
-* Open a video and save it to the Workspace.
+* Open a video file( which automatically gets saved to workspace and audio layer will be extracted.
-* Provide a configuration file.
-* Segment the video file according to the configuration file provided.
-* Most of this has to have some or another tweaking to be done to make it better.
-For the time being this is the story.
+* Select cut video option, it will do the rest and provide you with thumbnails.